danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/no-unsafe-optional-property-assignment

-Optional properties (those with a `?` after their name) interact badly with TypeScript's structural type system which can lead to unsoundness.
+Optional properties (those with a `?` after their name) interact badly with TypeScript's structural type system in a way that can lead to unsoundness.
 Example:

 ```ts
 type Foo = { readonly foo: string };